Back to All Events

 About the Speakers

 Juan Carlos Navarro was elected as one of the planet's 100 most promising leaders by TIME magazine (1994) and as one of the key Latin American Leaders for the new millennium by both TIME and CNN (1999), Juan Carlos Navarro is one of Panama's prominent national figures.
 He founded the National Association for the Conservation of Nature, ANCON, Panama's leading non-profit environmental NGO in 1985.
-Navarro was elected by IUCN, the International Union for the Conservation of Nature (Gland, Switzerland) General Assembly (Perth, Australia 1990) as Regional Councilor for Latin America and was reelected in 1994 (Buenos Aires, Argentina), the first Panamanian to serve on IUCN's maximum governing body and the youngest individual elected to its Council.
+Navarro was elected by IUCN, the International Union for the Conservation of Nature (Gland, Switzerland) General Assembly (Perth, Australia 1990), as Regional Councilor for Latin America and was reelected in 1994 (Buenos Aires, Argentina), the first Panamanian to serve on IUCN's maximum governing body and the youngest individual elected to its Council.
 He served as Panama's first Environmental Ambassador, appointed by the President of Panama ad honorem to help formulate the country's national and international environmental policy (1995-1999).
-Selected by The Nature Conservancy and the MacArthur Foundation as the recipient of his first Inter American Conservation Fellowship (1998), he is the author of Panama National Parks (Madrid, Spain 1998), a comprehensive text on the isthmus' national parks and nature reserves.
-Honored by The Botanical Research Institute of Texas with its International Prize for Excellence in recognition for his leadership of global conservation and humanitarian endeavors (Fort Worth, 2001).
+Selected by The Nature Conservancy and the MacArthur Foundation as the recipient of his first Inter-American Conservation Fellowship (1998), he is the author of Panama National Parks (Madrid, Spain, 1998), a comprehensive text on the isthmus' national parks and nature reserves.
+Honored by The Botanical Research Institute of Texas with its International Prize for Excellence in recognition of his leadership of global conservation and humanitarian endeavors (Fort Worth, 2001).
 Serves on the Advisory Boards of Para la Naturaleza, The Puerto Rico Conservation Trust (since 1994); The American Conservation Coalition (since 2020); and The Wilson Center Latin America Program (since 2024).

 Previous